colbyn/colbyn/COMMUNITY-BUILDING.md

 ---

+They say,

+> “The ecological theater and the evolutionary play are inseparably linked; environments shape evolutionary trajectories, while evolution shapes ecological roles.”

 Moving forward with these notes, the university model replaced monastic societies, and just as such rose such may in turn be replaceable with a better model, one better adapted and better suited to the problems of our time.
-Perhaps one just has to be the first to think of a viable model for one ecological niche, that can then spread.
+Perhaps one just has to be the first to think of a viable model for one ecological niche, that can then spread, subsuming the traditional roles of the university system.